 Hunstanton UK, Sunny Hunny or Hunst’n, call it what you will, this is a town built out of nowhere to become one of Norfolk's premier holiday desintations.

-And, if you're walking, it's where you are most likely to start the beautiful Norfolk Coast Path walk which eventually ends up further along the Norfolk coast at Sea Palling.
+And, if you're walking, it's where you are most likely to start the beautiful Norfolk Coast Path walk which eventually ends up on the Norfolk/Suffolk border at Hopton.

 Hunstanton UK is one of only a handful of Victorian seaside resorts in Norfolk, much like Cromer and Sheringham, all of which came to prominence due to the building of the railways.
 The historic birth of the town is an interesting story in itself and I cover more of the history of Hunstanton below.